Frequently Asked Questions

-We can offer tutoring services, but at Austin Learning Solutions we are more than a tutoring service.
+At Austin Learning Solutions we are more than a tutoring service.
 The true heart beat of ALS is supporting students with dyslexia, dysgraphia and auditory processing deficits through quality multisensory instruction.
 ALS has experienced teachers that specialize in training students with dyslexia to be successful lifelong readers.
 We provide remedial instruction and training that rewires the brain to help students overcome reading struggles.
 Consistency is key to a child’s progress, so we work closely with the parents and train them in our methods.

 We incorporate a multisensory approach to phonics lessons that combine visual, auditory, handwriting and kinesthetic-tactile activities.
 A multisensory approach can help focus a child’s attention and enhance their memory and ability to learn.

 Our goal is to work ourselves out of a job with you!
-It’s hard to say exactly how long we will be working with your child since every learner is so different.
+It’s hard to say exactly how long we will be working with your child, since every learner is so different.
 On average, we work with students from six months to a year.
 We DO NOT lock families into a contract.
-We invoice families weekly or monthly depending on your preference.
+We invoice weekly or monthly depending on your preference.